-A blockchain/IoT combo could reduce food fraud by $131B in five years
+Blockchain and IoT combo could reduce food fraud by $131B in 5 years

 The distributed ledger technology's innate capabilities have not been lost on enterprises as pilots and proofs of concept are sprouting up across the industry.
 Twenty percent of the top 10 global grocers will use blockchain by 2025, according to a Gartner study.

 "Blockchain can help deliver confidence to grocer's customers, and build and retain trust and loyalty," Joanne Joliet, a senior research director at Gartner, said in a statement.

 "Grocery retailers are trialing and looking to adopt blockchain technology to provide transparency for their products.
 Additionally, understanding and pinpointing the product source quickly may be used internally, for example to identify products included in a recall."

 Juniper's research found IoT and blockchain will add significant value to players in the supply chain, from farmers to retailers and consumers.
 By replacing lengthy procedures with automated smart contracts, blockchain and the IoT save money, reduce risk and bring transparency to supply chains.